Saving with Solar Incentives in New York

 Affordable Solar Program

-Program available for low to moderate income level household (LMI) defined as a household with gross income at 80% or less of the median county income (80% AMI).
-For example, a 4-person household in Dutchess County bringing in less than $73,568 would qualify.
+Available for low to moderate income level household (LMI) defined as a household with gross income at 80% or less of the median county income (80% AMI).
+This program provides an increased NYSERDA rebate based on system size (rates are subject to change).
+Learn more here.